ablobos/myfirstever_portfoliochallenge/README(Portfolio).md

 # Portfolio Project

 As one of my earliest challenges since joining Columbia University, I decided to commit an abundance of hours to create my first ever portfolio assignment.
-I would not be as successful with this project if it wasn't for my classmates, TA options, and my co-worker who was the first to motivated me in taking the course.
+I would not be as successful with this project if it wasn't for my classmates, TA options, and my co-worker who was the first to motivate me in taking the course.
 This clearly is not the best work I will ever create but I am fairly proud of the assignment and what it took to complete it for a grade.
 It definetly sets the pace for the rest of the exciting journey.

 ## Table of Contents